anywhichway/jovial/README.md

 *.required* = true | false

-Throws an error is a property is missing or there is an attempt to delete it.
+Throws an error if a property is missing or there is an attempt to delete it.
 Note, the deletion attempt must be done in a context that allows the error to bubble, so it may fail to work in some asych code situations.
 For example chrome-proxy uses Object.observe to manage property deletion.
 Objects proxied through chrome-proxy will not get proper validation for this constraint.

 *.in* = Array